MoonstoneStudios/MoonstoneStudios/README.md

 # Hi I am _Moonstone!_  ✨
 ###### he/him

-I am a student and developer who loves programming.
+I am a student and developer who loves programming with about 6+ years of experience.
-I program primaraly in C#.
-It is my favorite programming language!
-I use Visual Studio as my IDE.
+I have about 6 years of experience in the C# programming language.
+My favorite frameworks are Avalonia (for desktop apps) and Microsoft Community Toolkit (for MVVM).

+Feel free to check out my page.
+My pinned repos are my favorite projects or the ones I want to show off the most.

 ---